 What is the Youth Champion Initiative?

-The Youth Champion Initiative empowers high-school students to develop their leadership capacity by taking responsibility in their school communities to promote a climate of well-being, healthy relationships and resiliency.
+The Youth Champion Initiative empowers high-school students to develop their leadership capacity by taking responsibility in their school communities to promote a climate of safety, healthy relationships and well-being.

 What do Youth Champions do?